demisgomes/game_of_life_hit/README.txt

 Press A to fill the board randomly;
 Press SPACE to start the game;
 Press Q to manually give the next step;
-Click on a black square to make it alive
+Click on a black square to make it infected

+Change the values of variables
+SINGER_POPULARITY
+MEDIA_DIVULGATION

+in range 1...10  in GameOfLife.py to modify contamination and cure rates

 Based on http://www.pygame.org/project-John+Conway%27s+Game+of+Life-2899-.html, with optimizations and corrections